jsdf/react-native-refreshable-listview/README.md

 ## usage

 ### RefreshableListView
+Replace a ListView with a RefreshableListView to add pulldown-to-refresh functionality.
+Accepts the same props as ListView, with a few extras.

 #### props

 - `loadData: func.isRequired`
   A function returning a Promise or taking a callback, invoked upon pulldown.
-  The refreshing indicator (spinner) will show until the promise resolves or the callback is called.
+  The refreshing indicator (spinner) will show until the Promise resolves or the callback is called.
 - `refreshDescription: oneOfType([string, element])`
   Text/element to show alongside spinner.
 If a custom